How to Submit Your Website to Search Engines (2026)

 Here’s where the real work starts, and where every other “submit your website” guide leaves you hanging.

 Submitting your sitemap gets Google’s attention.
-But getting Google to actually keep your pages in its index is a separate problem.
+Getting Google to actually keep your pages in its index is a separate problem.
 And it got harder in 2025.

 “It seems that Google was simply removing pages that would rarely be chosen from Search.
 In some cases, the pages removed were ones that clearly were written for SEO purposes only.”

-Google’s John Mueller confirmed this wasn’t a bug, stating on Bluesky: “We don’t index all content, and what we index can change over time.”
-Martin Splitt from Google’s Search Relations team was even more direct, telling Search Engine Land: “We gave it a chance but, ehh, you know others are doing better here.”
+Google’s John Mueller confirmed this wasn’t a bug: “We don’t index all content, and what we index can change over time.”
+Martin Splitt from Google’s Search Relations team was even more direct, stating: “We gave it a chance but, ehh, you know others are doing better here.”
+[13]

 When you see “Crawled, currently not indexed” in your Search Console Pages report, here’s the diagnostic process I use:

-1. Check the content honestly.
+- Check the content honestly.
 Would you have published this page if Google didn’t exist?
 If the answer is no, that’s your problem.
-Google’s quality raters guidelines added the word “paraphrased” 22 times in its most recent update.
-They’re actively looking for rewrites of existing content.
+Google’s Quality Rater Guidelines added the word “paraphrased” 22 times in their 2025 update.
+They’re actively hunting for rewrites of existing content.
+[2]

-2. Check internal linking.
-Orphan pages (pages with no internal links pointing to them) are the first to get dropped.
+- Check internal linking.
+Orphan pages, which have no internal links pointing to them, are the first to get dropped.
 Link to every important page from at least one other page on your site.

-4. Wait, then resubmit.
-Sometimes it takes two to three crawl cycles for Google to re-evaluate.
-Improve the content, add original value, then use the URL Inspection tool to request indexing again.
+- Improve the content, then resubmit.
+Sometimes it takes two or three crawl cycles for Google to re-evaluate.
+Add original value, data, or perspective, then use the URL Inspection tool to request indexing again.

-Here’s the framework I use for every new site I launch.
-Think of it as three concentric circles: Google and Bing at the center, IndexNow as the middle ring, and AI search engines as the outer ring.
+Here’s the framework I use for every new site.
+Three concentric circles: Google and Bing at the center, IndexNow as the middle ring, AI search engines as the outer ring.

 Layer 1: Traditional Submission (Day 1)